scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

 that are not `empty?` on the board object, make a mark using `next_player`, and shovel into an array the resulting node.
 Return this array.
-It is essential that you pass in the position that you makred as `prev_move_pos` for reasons that will make sense when we use it later.
+It is essential that you pass in the position that you marked as `prev_move_pos` for reasons that will make sense when we use it later.

 Next, we want to characterize a node as either a